Botanical name: Lycopersicon esculentum (L)

 For a yield of 40 tons/ha tomato requires about 96kg of N,16kg of P2O5, 144kg of K2O, 68kg of Ca, 24kg of Mg and 24kg of S.

 Use soil test as a guide to fertilizer application.
-The table below is a general recommendation.
+The table below is a general recommendation for tomato production.

 |Weeks after Transplanting||Rate of Application|